 We will continually look to improve the service we are delivering to our communities.
 We will keep under review the risks that are posed to our communities and our capabilities to deal with them.
-We will investigate how we deliver training, new technologies, best practices and operational equipment and continually look at opportunities to evolve our Service to meet the needs of those we serve.
+We will investigate new technologies, best practices and operational equipment and continually look at opportunities to evolve our service to meet the needs of those we serve.

-Ageing population
+Aging population